minusmo/minusmo/README.md

-## What I am interested in these days...
+## Subjects that I am interested in these days...
 - Clean and Readable code
 - Programming Philosophy
 - Agile Process